ejpo/ejpo.github.io/index.md

 I am a Computer Science Student, studying at the University of Kent.
 I also work part time for an IT service provider.
-Some of the things I enjoy in my spare time incude Guitar, Video Games and Amateur Radio (cheifly SDR)
+Some of the things I enjoy in my spare time incude Video Games and Amateur Radio (cheifly SDR)

 ### Contact